Nebrethar/Docs-Diversity-Inclusion-Badging/Event/Criteria-per-Category/Diversity-Access-Tickets.md

 # Diversity Access Tickets

-Question: How are Diversity Access Tickets used to support diversity and inclusion for an event?
+Metric Question: How are Diversity Access Tickets used to support diversity and inclusion for an event?

 ## Questions